Robbery (Lime Cordiale song)

 "Robbery" is a song by Australian pop rock duo Lime Cordiale, released on 20 September 2019 as the fifth single from their second studio album 14 Steps to a Better You (2020).

 The song was polled at number 7 in the Triple J Hottest 100, 2019.

 The music video was nominated for Best Video at the ARIA Music Awards of 2020.

 The song was nominated for Most Performed Alternative Work at the APRA Music Awards of 2021.

 Background

 In an interview, Lime Cordiale member Louis Leimbach said: "I love the 60s feel to the song.
 The whole song could just be a baritone sax and a snare and all the main elements would be there.
 The song all started with that line 'Hey, there's been a robbery'.
 When you meet someone, even just for a moment, they make an impact and then they're gone.
 You're left feeling robbed.
 You feel as though you need to find them somehow but it's no use."

 Release

 "Robbery" was released for digital download and on streaming services on 20 September 2019.

 Chart performance

 "Robbery" debuted and peaked at number 63 on the ARIA Singles Chart for the chart dated 3 February 2020, a week after polling at number 7 in Triple J's Hottest 100 of 2019.

-"Robbery" was certified gold in Australia in June 2020, before being certified platinum by the year's end.
+"Robbery" was certified 4× Platinum in 2025.